danielbosnich/chess-project/README.md

 # chess-project
-Personal chess project with a GUI
+Personal chess project with a GUI!